-Nystagmus is a condition of uncontrolled eye movement.
-If you have nystagmus, your eyes move or 'wobble' constantly.
+Nystagmus is a condition which causes uncontrolled eye movement.
+If you have nystagmus these movements cause your eyes to move constantly (sometimes described as wobble).
 This can be in a side to side, an up and down, a circular motion, or a combination of these.
 This uncontrolled movement can affect how clearly you can see.
-Most people with nystagmus have reduced vision.
+Many people with nystagmus have reduced vision.

-It's thought that nystagmus affects between one and two in 1,000 people.
+It's thought that nystagmus affects around two in 1,000 people.